PixelsCamp/talks/README.md

 ## Rules

-* The deadline for submitting talks is **January 27st, 2019**.
-After that we won't accept any more proposals;
+* The deadline for submitting self-proposed talks is **January 12st, 2020**.
+After that we won't accept any more self-proposals;
-* Speakers must also be participants, you **must** also apply for Pixels Camp here: https://pixels.camp;
+* Speakers must also be general attendees, you **must** also apply for Pixels Camp here, **before** submitting your proposal: https://pixels.camp;
 * Having your talk accepted also means you're accepted as an attendee (of course);
 * Proposals must have a minimum set of information (see the template) to be considered for revision;
 * Talks should be around 45-50 minutes (plus setup time), with a minimum of 30 minutes.
 Only workshops may be longer;